 Pivoting your data

-You can even summarise your data using the Pivot Table feature on the query results page.
+You can even summarize your data using the Pivot Table feature on the query results page.

 Click the Pivot Table button then select the Row, Column and Data Fields you wish to pivot on.

-You can then build Stacked Chart visualizations by clicking the Stacked checkbox on the Chart Options page
+You can then build Stacked Chart visualizations by clicking the Stacked checkbox on the Chart Setup page

 After saving your Data Mining query you can finally add it to a Custom Dashboard by dragging your query into one of the panels on the custom dashboard editor.
 Then you can choose whether the query will be displayed as a table or chart by selecting the appropriate option.